kaderamrichat/crud/README.md

-# crud
-simple CRUD app in Js without persistent data
+# CRUD in PHP
 ---

+Coding a CRUD app in HTML/CSS/JS & PHP With a MYSQL Database